 Let’s not forget meeting with a member of one of New York’s eccentric, possibly crazy real estate families who undressed me with her eyes.
 And then off to sip tea in an Upper East Side mansion with the heiress of a famed household brand whose products I’ve used since I was a toddler.
 A chance meeting only to learn your pizza infused chatter was with the female journalist who was the first to report the death of Anwar Sadat live by telephone from Egypt and then two of the other greatest female pioneers in that same field.
 One, I spent the day with laughing and mimicking Young Frankenstein.
 And yes, the late great unfiltered acerbic comedienne and the hundreds of others in between.

 With a million tales left to accumulate and so little time to share them, I'm looking forward to the next few thousand experiences.
-It's good to be me, professionally human.
+It's good to be me, professionally human-like.

 The purpose of life is to live it, to taste experience to the utmost,